Getting Organized as Recovery Champions – Solidifying Partnerships

 You can use the stakeholder engagement strategy developed in Phase 1 of the guide and the responses to any initial outreach to develop a list of organizations to invite to a regional Recovery to Work ecosystem working session.
 It is important to include the organizations that are Recovery to Work champions and that were identified as high priority for cultivating new partnerships.
 These organizations have the most potential to impact recovery to work efforts, either through their ability to prepare people in recovery for successful careers or to influence the willingness of businesses to hire people in recovery.
 It is also important to consider how the recovery perspective will be represented in your regional meeting.

-Activity: Design an agenda that is responsive to where your region is in the ecosystem development process, considering using the activities for group discussion included below.
-Is this the first time a group has come together?
+Activity: Use these templates to design an agenda that is responsive to where your region is in the ecosystem development process.
+Four sample agendas are included that offer different approaches to a regional working group session.
+For example, is this the first time a group has come together?
 If so, consider spending most of your time using the regional self-assessment activity to develop a shared vision of success and list of initial opportunities.
 If your region is further along in your ecosystem work, you will likely move through the regional self-assessment quickly (it will still be a valuable exercise to solidify group identify and surface new ideas) and can spend more time discussing how to formalize roles and partnerships.

 Use the Recovery to Work Ecosystem Assessment to Shape Shared Vision and Identify Opportunities